Get the Most Out of Your TPD Payout: Your Ultimate Guide

 More about rejected TPD claims >

 Most people with a valid claim want to know the timeframe for a TPD Payout.
-In most cases, you will receive a lump sum payment within 6 to 12 months of lodgement.
-Of course, some cases take longer, particularly if it is a large payout or complex claim.
+You will receive a lump sum payment within 6 to 12 months of lodgement.
+Of course, some cases take longer, particularly for large superannuation disability payouts or complex claims.

 The primary cause of late claim payouts is incomplete or inaccurate assessments or submissions.
-Should you lodge a dodgy application, you will experience a long process of multiple information requests and waiting for a response to each one.
-Insurance companies rely on applicants abandoning the process as it becomes too challenging.
+Should you lodge a dodgy application, you will experience a long process of multiple information requests and waiting for each response.
+Insurance companies rely on applicants abandoning the TPD claim process as it becomes too challenging.

-What Can I Do to Fastrack My Claim?
+How Do I Fastrack My TPD Insurance Claim?

-Lodge an Accurate Claim – Providing sufficient and compelling evidence to support a TPD claim can fast-track the process, as incomplete submissions will result in the insurer requesting additional information (multiple times), prolonging the process.
+Lodge an Accurate Claim: Providing sufficient and compelling evidence to support a TPD claim can fast-track the process, as incomplete submissions will result in the insurer requesting additional information (multiple times), prolonging the TPD claims process.

-Aussie Injury Lawyers‘ team of TPD Payout specialists have a comprehensive understanding of the claims process, including the factors that make insurers delay payment.
+Aussie Injury Lawyers‘ has a team of TPD payout specialists with a comprehensive understanding of the claims process, including the factors that make insurers delay payment.
 Be certain of accessing your payout when you need it most by contacting us now for free TPD claim advice – Call 1300 873 252

-Once approved, your lump sum payout is deposited into your superannuation account, giving you the following options:
+Once approved, you receive either a monthly income payment or a lump sum payout deposited into your superannuation account, giving you the following options:

 When you receive your payment, it is recommended that you seek expert financial advice.
 Your choices will impact how much tax you pay, with some options being tax-free.